indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 In [Growing Object-Oriented Software, Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests "Growing Object-Oriented Software, Guided by Tests"), the authors [Steve Freeman](http://higherorderlogic.com/ "Higher order logic") & [Nat Price](http://www.natpryce.com/) have this to say:

 >Partially creating an object and then finishing it off by setting properties is brittle because the programmer has to remember to set all the dependencies.
 When the object changes to add new dependencies, the existing client code will still compile even though it no longer constructs a valid instance.
-At best this will cause a NullPointerException, at worst it will fail misleadingly.
+At best this will cause a `NullPointerException`, at worst it will fail misleadingly.

 ## To hide or expose dependencies?